 - a situation where a CCP is no longer authorised/recognised or ceases to clear a specific derivatives' class and the other CCPs are unable to absorb the resultant trade activity or stressed market conditions leading to clearing member defaults.

-Following the above considerations the Proposal for a Regulation of the European Parliament and of the Council amending Regulation (EU) No 648/2012 as regards the clearing obligation, the suspension of the clearing obligation, the reporting requirements, the risk-mitigation techniques for OTC derivatives contracts not cleared by a central counterparty, the registration and supervision of trade repositories and the requirements for trade repositories, COM(2017)208 published by the European Commission in May 2017 introduces provisions for the suspension of clearing obligation.
+Following the above considerations the Proposal for a Regulation of the European Parliament and of the Council amending Regulation (EU) No 648/2012 as regards the clearing obligation, the suspension of the clearing obligation, the reporting requirements, the risk-mitigation techniques for OTC derivatives contracts not cleared by a central counterparty, the registration and supervision of trade repositories and the requirements for trade repositories, COM(2017)208 published by the European Commission in May 2017 introduces specific provisions for the suspension of the clearing obligation.